p1r473/lite-apps/README.md

 ### Required Fields

-- `manifest_version`: Integer, must be `1`.
-Only one manifest version is currently supported; this field is reserved for future use.
+- `manifest_version`: Integer, must be `2` (the current version).
+Lite Apps may require Hermit to be upgraded if it is too old to support an older version of the manifest.
 - `lang`: The default language to use, in case there are no localized strings available.
 Ensure that strings for this language are available under the `_locales` directory.
 - `name`: The name of the Lite App, shown on the home screen & at the top of the app.
 - `manifest_url`: The URL where this Lite App Manifest will be hosted.
 Typically, this should be `https://hermit.chimbori.com/lite-apps/YOUR_APP_NAME.hermit`.
 This must be explicitly specified for every Lite App, although it is not present when you create your own Lite App in Hermit and export it.
 - `start_url`: The URL for the home page of the Lite App.
 - `theme_color`: A hex-formatted color used as the theme color for the app.
 - `secondary_color`: A hex-formatted color used for the navigation bar and in other places in the app.
-- `icons`: Hermit currently only uses the first icon specified in this array.
+- `icon`: The default is `favicon.png`.
+When users set custom icons or monograms, the exported `manifest.json` contains the filename of the icon chosen by the user.

 ### Optional Fields